Short Guide for Lesbian, Gay, Bisexual, Trans+ and Inter+ (LGBTI) Refugees in Germany

 2.4 What happens during the second hearing? (reasons for seeking asylum)

 The second hearing focuses on the reasons why the asylum seeker fled the country.
 These must be described clearly and in specific detail, without omissions or contradictions.
 Lies told during the hearing are usually recognized by the BAMF and will lead to the application being rejected.
-Afterwards, the transcript is back-translated and becomes valid when signed.
+Afterwards, the transcript is back-translated and becomes confirmed when signed.
 The asylum seeker should therefore insist on all problems during the hearing being noted in the transcript.

 3. Types of protection and the right to appeal